Camping de Trevélez- Siete Lagunas- Mulhacén

 We’ll meet at the campsite restaurant at 7.30 am .
 Coffees on the house.

-We will start walking from the Campsite to the central town area of Trevélez where we will see the typical narrow streets.
+We will start walking from the Campsite to the central town area of Trevélez where we do activities as hiking or fishing, using Tailored Tackle equipment for this.

 We will follow the path to Culo Perro (Dog’s bottom) crossing a canal built by the moors when the Catholic King Fernando was ruling.